-A South Tyneside firm has won the seal of approval from young carers.
+Sid gets the seal of approval from South Tyneside young carers

 Warmseal director Steve Miller said: “Sid the Seal has been an intrinsic part of the Warmseal brand.
 He was so popular that the company invested in hundreds of toys to give to our customers.